getsentry/sentry-javascript/docs/publishing-a-release.md

    `Work in this release contributed by <list of external contributors' GitHub usernames>.
 Thank you for your contributions!`.
    If there's only one external PR, don't forget to remove the final `s`.
 If there are three or more, use an Oxford comma.
 (It's in the Sentry styleguide!)
+   - We have a GitHub Action "External Contributors" which collects all external contributors in the changelog section "Unreleased".
+The GitHub Action creates a PR with this change every time a PR of an external contributor is merged.
+You can safely cut and paste this line to the new release section of the changelog (but a sanity check is never wrong).
 7. Commit, push, and continue with step 4 from the previous section with the general instructions (above).